palewire/go-big-with-github-actions/docs/matrix.md

           mv artifacts/**/*.csv data/
 ```

-Finally, we can add the same commit and push step as before.
-This time, we don't need to specify the state in the commit message, since all states are now included in the data folder.
+We can add a logging step here that will save the current date and time to a file.
+This will help us keep track of when the last scrape was done and prevent GitHub from deactivating the workflow.

-{emphasize-lines="20-25"}
+{emphasize-lines="20-21"}
 ```yaml
  commit:
     name: Commit